About Poetry Out Loud

 • Students recite one poem per round.

-• Students must prepare at least 2 poems to recite at the school contest level.
+• Students must prepare at least 2 poems to recite at the school or organization contest level.

 • Scores from all rounds added to determine winner.